Bayesian Predictive Inference Beyond Martingales: Numerical Illustrations

 \subsection{Density Estimation}

-Let $Y_n | P \iidsim P$, where $P$ is an absolutely continuous mixture model with a finite number of components and density $p$.
-Number of components, weights of the mixture, type of the kernel (Gaussian or Student-t ($\nu=10$)), and location and scale parameters of each kernel are random; see SM Section~\ref{sec:data_generation} for details.
+Let $Y_n | P \iidsim P$, where $P$ is an absolutely continuous mixture model with a finite number of components and density $p$. $P$ is random: for each new dataset we sample the number of components, the weights of the mixture, the type of kernel (Gaussian or Student-t ($\nu=10$)), and the location and scale parameters of each kernel; see SM Section~\ref{sec:data_generation} for details.
 We consider $100$ simulated data sets sampled from $100$ distinct distributions for two sample sizes ($n=50,200$).
-GauC requires a grid to numerically approximate a density (DPM and KerP do not), which we will use as well to compute $env,dev,$ and $awd$.
-Here, $\{x_i\}_{i:N}:=\{-4,\ldots, 3.95\}*\hat{\sigma} + \bar{X}$, where $\bar{X}, \hat{\sigma}$ are respectively the sample mean and standard deviation, and $N=100$.
+GauC requires a grid to numerically approximate a density (DPM and KerP do not).
+We fixed it to $\{x_i\}_{i:N}:=\{-4,\ldots, 3.95\}*\hat{\sigma} + \bar{X}$, where $\bar{X}, \hat{\sigma}$ are respectively the sample mean and standard deviation, and $N=100$.
+The same grid is also used to compute $env,dev,$ and $awd$.
 Figure~\ref{fig:density} depicts estimates (solid lines), $95\%$ credible regions (gray shaded area), true density (dashed line), and data (points) for one possible realization $P$ and data for $n=200$.
 In this example, all methods perform similarly.

 Table~\ref{tab:density} summarizes the median metrics across the $100$ repetitions for the data considered.
 The performance is comparable across methodologies.
 In this numerical study, DPM achieves the lowest bias ($dev$) and highest coverage ($env$) without having the widest credible bands ($awd$).
 KerP based on the Gaussian kernel is comparable, even if the coverage is lower despite the equal credible band width.
 Comparable numerical performance is achieved more than twice as fast as MCMC-based methods: in a single run ($n=200$), DPM takes approximately 25 seconds, whereas GauC and KerP require only about 10 and 11 seconds, respectively.
 The resampling method can be significantly accelerated when run on a computing cluster that supports parallelization, see \cite{fong2021martingale}.
-GauC's computational complexity depends on the choice of the grid used for approximation, whereas KerP is unaffected by this.
+GauC's computational complexity depends on the grid used for approximation, whereas KerP is unaffected by this.